 Please contact our Children's Director (phone, text, email—and be sure the person is committed to answering) for more information.

 Below are some samples of the kinds of materials you can give out.
 Below them is a ZIP File that has the MS Publisher file of templates for the flyers.
 You can either expand your information on the sheets themselves or on the back.
-This is the kind of material that normally requires Effective Church Communication Membership, but is a FREE SAMPLE.
-For information on how to become a member and to sign up, CLICK HERE.
+You could also take the same message and put it out in the social media links you used previously.

-Regardless of the method you choose, Be sure you do SOMETHING to let parents of your VBS kids know what is going on and to invite them to join you.
+Regardless of the method you choose—and doing every way possible—print, email, social media, announcements, personal invitations, be sure you do SOMETHING to let parents of your VBS kids know what is going on and to invite them to join you.
 If you do that, not only will VBS be a wonderful memory, but potentially an eternity-altering event for the whole family.

 Click the following link to download the ZIP file that has the editable MS Publisher file of the flyers above and a viewable PDF file:VBS Return Flyers